-- After termination of employment with the University, participants are required by law to withdrawal minimum amounts from the RSP each year after they have reached age 72.
+- After termination of employment with the University, participants are required by law to withdraw minimum amounts from the RSP by April 1 following the year in which they reach age 73 and each year thereafter.
 Participants who turned age 70 ½ before July 1, 2019, are required by law to withdrawal minimum amounts each year after age 70 ½.
 Federal law determines the amount of their distribution.
 Participants must begin taking distributions under the Minimum Distribution Option (MDO) by the April 1 following the calendar year in which they reach their minimum distribution age or the April 1 following the year they retire, if later.
 Participants who fail to satisfy the minimum distribution requirements are subject to a tax penalty equal to half of the entire amount that federal law required them to withdraw.
 Once their minimum distribution income has started, participants must take their annual minimum distribution each year by December 31.

 - Participants must contact TIAA at (800) 842-2776 to learn more or access their money.
 For additional information and/or to review detailed Plan rules, participants may also refer to the Summary Plan Description.

 - Upon termination of employment, participants can no longer make contributions to the plan.

 - If a participant is involved in a court proceeding that results in a Qualified Domestic Relations Order (QDRO), the account is split in accordance with the order, establishing a separate account for the alternate payee.

 - The alternate payee account is not available for distribution until the participant is eligible for a plan distribution.